 *Note: My participation in speaking and events in 2016 was limited because, at the time I worked a full-time job, usually 6 days a week.
 I had to use my vacation days to attend most of the events, particularly at the prisons.
 I had decided to take a month off work in March of 2017 to visit Australia and I had to save vacation days to roll over from 2016 into 2017 so I could go.
 That limited the days I could use to attend events.
 It limited me in 2017 also, since I used all my vacation days for that year in the month of March.

-- October 11, 2013 – My book, Knight in Tarnished Armor and I, were joined at Pages and Light Bookstore in Somerset, PA by the ladies of the Soroptimists, The Women’s Help Center of Somerset and Cambria Counties, and Barb Hauger of Paramount Martial Arts Center who gave us tips on how to be safe.
+- October 11– A day devoted to domestic violence awareness…my book, Knight in Tarnished Armor and I, were joined at Pages and Light Bookstore in Somerset, PA by the ladies of the Soroptimists, The Women’s Help Center of Somerset and Cambria Counties, and Barb Hauger of Paramount Martial Arts Center who gave us tips on how to be safe.

 - October 11 – I spoke with Dr. Parks on her radio show “Interactions” broadcast from Chicago, Illinois about the release of my book and domestic violence awareness.

 - October 18 – I was a guest of Leah Bello on the Sunday Magazine radio show on WKYE in Johnstown, PA.
 I spoke to her about my book, being a victim of domestic violence and bringing awareness to this huge problem.